PROFILE

 public-private partnership.

-Health Services: Women, newborns and
+Health Services: Women, newborns, and children

-children are the principle beneficiaries of this
+are the principal beneficiaries of this

 integrated public health program.
 Working with